This article was last modified on July 12th, 2020 at 10:12 pm

-Iximché is the former capital of the Kaqchikel Maya built in the 14th century AD located in Tecpán Guatemala.
+Former capital of the Kaqchikel Maya, the city of Iximché was built in the 14th century AD in what is now known as Tecpán Guatemala.
 The site includes several Mayan pyramids and hundreds of structures including Mayan ceremonial sites that are used to this day.
-The Mayan Ruins of Iximché is a stop for those interested in Mayan Culture on our two day Tecpán – Pana Mountain Bike tour.
+The Mayan Ruins of Iximché is a great stop for those interested in Mayan Culture on our two day Tecpán – Pana Mountain Bike tour.

 Iximché History